-- Visiting San Antonio Missions National Historical Park/Attending Mariachi Mass at San José (San Antonio): See these as a day trip or break them up into a couple of visits.
-Now with the hike-and-bike path completed, you can see them as part of a 12-mile physical and religious exercise.
+- Attending Mariachi Mass at San José: With the hike-and-bike path completed, you can make a visit to this venerable Spanish mission—part of the San Antonio Missions National Historical Park—as part of a 12-mile physical and religious exercise.
 On Sundays at noon, a Mass is held by the community of San José to the accompaniment of a mariachi band.
-Now that's pure San Antonio.
+That’s puro San Antonio.

-- Exposing Yourself to Art at the Blue Star Contemporary Art Center (San Antonio): Enter this huge warehouse at the south end of San Antonio's downtown area, and you'll find thousands of square feet of studio and gallery space.
-In the thick of it all is the artist-run Contemporary Arts Center -- a fertile home for whatever's new in the local art scene.
+- Soaking in Culture at the Blue Star Contemporary Art Center: At the south end of San Antonio’s downtown area, this huge warehouse offers thousands of square feet of studio and gallery space.
+In the thick of it all, the artist-run Contemporary Arts Center incubates all that’s new in San Antonio’s local art scene.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.